KennyVilella/soil_dynamics_cpp/docs/utils.rst

 Second, the function :code:`AngleToQuat` converts Euler angles following the :code:`ZYX` convention to a Quaternion.
 Note that other conventions are currently not supported.

-Lastly, the function :code:`CalcBucketFramePos` calculates the position of a given cell in the reference frame of the bucket.
+Lastly, the function :code:`CalcBodyFramePos` calculates the position of a given cell in the reference frame of the body.
-To do so, the inverse of the bucket orientation is applied to the position.
+To do so, the inverse of the body orientation is applied to the position.
-This is used to keep the position where the soil has initially landed on the bucket.
+This is used to keep the position where the soil has initially landed on the body.

 Terrain initialization
 ----------------------